EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 ## Testing the datastore service with gRPCurl

-The datastore service can be tested with [gRPCurl](https://github.com/fullstorydev/grpcurl) like
+The datastore service can be tested with [gRPCurl](https://github.com/fullstorydev/grpcurl).
+Below are a few examples:
-this:

-List all services defined in protobuf/datastore.proto:
+### List all services defined in the proto file

 ```text
 $ grpcurl -plaintext -proto protobuf/datastore.proto 127.0.0.1:50050 list
 datastore.Datastore
 ```

-Describe all services defined in protobuf/datastore.proto:
+### Describe all services defined in the proto file

 ```text
 $ grpcurl -plaintext -proto protobuf/datastore.proto 127.0.0.1:50050 describe